7rs/my-site/docs/rd/search.md

 # Search

   [Used in the header.](/docs/rd/header.md)
+  However, others might use this.

 ## Summary

   Searchs within the website and display links to the pages.

+## Searching page

-## Required objects
+### Required objects

 <!--  -->
 - **Keyword**
   keywords to search article titles or contents.
 <!--  -->

-## Objects to return
+### Objects to return

 <!--  -->
 - **Page**